MirkoMazzatosta/odin-recipes-redux/README.md

 # odin-recipes-redux
- 2nd attempt for TOP Recipes lesson
+ 2nd attempt for TOP Recipes lesson.
+ I'm doing TOP Foundations once again, so this is another Recipes repository!